Answering the call

-Renowned traditional healer Sylvester Hlati, pictured, has done it again.
+Renowned traditional healer Sylvester Hlati, has done it again.

 Amid chants of "Viva Dr Hlati", the school governing body chairman Agnes Mulaudzi thanked Hlati.